Miriam-Hein/pands-project2021/README.md

 **Figure 1: Petals & Sepals for Iris setosa, Iris versicolor, and Iris virginica [1]**

-Why this plant is described here is as follows:
+Why this flower is described here is as follows:

 <div align="justify">
 Sir Ronald Aylmer Fisher was a British statistician and geneticist who published *“The Use of Multiple Measurements in Taxonomic Problems”* in the journal *“Annals of Eugenics”* in 1936.
 In his work, Fisher developed and evaluated a linear function for distinguishing iris species based on the morphology of their flowers, using the *Fisher’s Iris dataset*.
 This dataset is also called *Anderson’s Iris dataset* because Edgar Anderson’s collected the data mainly in Canada to quantify the morphological variation of iris flowers of three related species.
 [2,3]